diskoverdata/diskover-docs/source_files/install_rabbitmq.md

 RabbitMQ or Amazon MQ serves as the messaging bus/queue system that communicates with all Celery systems on your Diskover Worker nodes.
 We recommend installing this service on a dedicated standalone host.

-Later in the deployment, you will be able to [configure your messaging environment]() once all the components are installed; we highly recommend following the deployment order outlined in this guide.
+Once all components are installed, you will be able to [configure your messaging environment]().
+We strongly recommend following the deployment order outlined in this guide.

 ### RabbitMQ for Linux